nilx/cclambda/README.txt

         no '__', ';' or ''' allowed in expr

 The default C compiler is the embedded libtcc.
-It is a fast C compiling tool with few optimizations and some bugs[1].
+It is a fast C compiling tool with few optimizations and some bugs (see BUGS).
 For complex expression on large images, you can benefit from compiler optimization by specifying an external compiler and the compiling flags in the CC and CFLAGS environment variables: